What the Wedding Industry Does Not Want You to Know

 A prominent study found that women whose wedding cost more than $20,000 divorced at a rate roughly 1.6 times higher than women whose wedding cost between $5,000 and $10,000.
 And couples who spent $1,000 or less on their big day had an even lower than average rate of divorce.

 There has long been a false association between lavish weddings and longer-lasting marriages within the wedding industry.
-The advertising industry has created the perception that spending large amounts on a wedding is a sign of commitment or is necessary for a successful marriage.
+The wedding industry has created the perception that spending large amounts on a wedding is a sign of commitment or is necessary for a successful marriage.

 In general, research findings do not support the wedding industry's general message that expensive weddings lead to happy marriages.
 Quite the opposite, actually.